shankybnl/MobileAutomationFramework/README.md

 @AfterSuite will be called if it is not commented.
 It is to stop appium server.

-Corresponding helpers and screens files should be added in same hierarchy.
+Corresponding coreLogic classes and screens files should be added in same hierarchy.
 Example for LoginTest.
-LoginHelper would be under base->LoginHelper.
+LoginCoreLogic would be under base->LoginCoreLogic.

 ![image](UIAutomation/images/17.png)

-AndroidLoginHelper would be under android->AndroidLoginHelper.
+AndroidLoginCoreLogic would be under android->AndroidLoginCoreLogic.

 ![image](UIAutomation/images/18.png)

-IOSLoginHelper would be under iOS -> IOSLoginHelper.
+IOSLoginCoreLogic would be under iOS -> IOSLoginCoreLogic.

 ![image](UIAutomation/images/19.png)